wikimedia/kraken/README.md

 ### Debian-like systems

-If your an a Debian system, you can probably just grab the most recent .deb files of libdclass0 and libdclassjni0 for your architecture from [garage-coding](http://garage-coding.com/releases/libdclass-dev/) and install them using dpkg and can proceed to the next step.
+If your an a Debian system, you can probably just grab the most recent .deb files of libdclass0 and libdclass-jni for your architecture from [Wikimedia's apt repository](http://apt.wikimedia.org/wikimedia/pool/main/d/dclass/) and install them using dpkg and can proceed to the next step.

 ### Non-Debian-like systems